 - 2016aa-2-meta.nlm (compressed Metathesaurus data)

-- 2010ab-otherks.nlm (compressed Semantic Network and SPECIALIST Lexicon)
+- 2016aa-otherks.nlm (compressed Semantic Network and SPECIALIST Lexicon)

 You must unzip mmsys.zip to the same directory as the other downloaded files.
-After you unzip the file, you should see the following list of files in your directory.
-The mmsys.zip file, the MetamorphoSys application will begin.
+Once you unzip the file, you should see the following list of files in your directory.
+The mmsys.zip file must remain the directory.

 *File names for the 2016AA UMLS Release in alphabetical order.

 You can start MetamorphoSys by doing one of the following: 1.
 Double click the appropriate file for your platform.
 OR 2.
-Open a terminal window and change to the directory of the downloaded files.
-Type the appropriate command for your platform:
+Open a terminal window and change to the directory of the downloaded files, and then type the appropriate command for your platform:

 - ./run.bat or ./run64.bat (Windows)